DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 * `DiscordMessage.ModifyAsync(DSharpPlus.Entities.Optional<string>, DSharpPlus.Entities.Optional<DSharpPlus.Entities.DiscordEmbed>)`
 * `DiscordMessage.ModifyAsync(DSharpPlus.Entities.DiscordMessageBuilder)`

-Using the @DSharpPlus.Entities.DiscordMessageBuilder can be found [here][2].
+Using the `DiscordMessageBuilder` can be found [here][2].

 ### Logging Changes

-Logging was overhauled and now some of the Properties on @DSharpPlus.DiscordConfiguration along with some of the events on @DSharpPlus.DiscordClient are Gone/Modified/Added.
+Logging was overhauled and now some of the Properties on `DiscordConfiguration` along with some of the events on `DiscordClient `are Gone/Modified/Added.
 Below is a listing of what changed:

-* @DSharpPlus.DiscordConfiguration.LoggerFactory - this is where you can specify your own logging factory to help augment the output of the log messages, redirect the output to other locations, etc.
+* `DiscordConfiguration.LoggerFactory` - this is where you can specify your own logging factory to help augment the output of the log messages, redirect the output to other locations, etc.
-* @DSharpPlus.DiscordConfiguration.MinimumLogLevel - this replaces LogLevel
+* `DiscordConfiguration.MinimumLogLevel` - this replaces LogLevel
 * **DebugLogger** - this has been removed.
 * **UseInternalLogHandler** - this has been removed.
 * **DebugLogMessageEventArgs** - this event has been removed.